 Nevertheless, The Obesity Society and the Obesity Medicine Association have fantastic, ongoing lectures and conferences.
 You get to have access to new content.
 They’re also creating their own journals.
 Alexandra recommends learning and soaking everything you can so you just grow with the field as it grows.

-[22:30] Working with Primary Care and Other Specialties and Special Opportunities
+[22:30] Working with Primary Care and Other Specialties as an Obesity Medicine Specialist

 When asked what she would have wished for primary care physicians to know about the obese and overweight population is that it’s not a lack of willpower.
 She says this is the number one misconception that makes patients so disappointed in the healthcare system.